 We connect this experience to the land even more closely by designing a unique menu inspired by the traditional and wild edibles in season.
 Some of our favourites are wood sorrel pesto on wild rice and fresh greens, or three-sisters stew with frybread bannock.

-Join us and the Canadian Canoe Museum this season for Path of the Masters Plein Air Painting & Paddling from 10:00am-3:00pm on the following dates:
+Join us this season for Path of the Masters Plein Air Painting & Paddling from 10:00am-3:00pm on the following dates:

 Path of the Masters is one of four unique experiential education opportunities available through our recently launched School of the Wild Arts program, which also includes F Stops and J Strokes for paddling photographers, Bushcraft Skills workshops, and our popular Wild Foodies Pick Paddle and Party.